 SUDOERS(5) File Formats Manual SUDOERS(5) normal.
-On such systems it may be faster to use the match group by gid flag to avoid resolving the user's group IDs to group names.
-In this case, sudoers must look up any group name listed in the sudoers file and use the group ID instead of the group name when determining whether the user is a member of the group.
-Note that if match group by gid is enabled, group database lookups performed by sudoers will be keyed by group name as opposed to group ID.
-On systems where there are multiple sources for the group database, it is possible to have conflicting group names or group IDs in the local /etc/group file and the remote group database.
-On such systems, enabling or disabling match_group_by_gid can be used to choose whether group database queries are performed by name (enabled) or ID (disabled), which may aid in working around group entry conflicts.
-The match_group_by_gid flag has no effect when sudoers data is stored in LDAP.
-This flag is off by default.
-This setting is only supported by version 1.8.18 or higher. netgroup_tuple If set, netgroup lookups will be performed using the full netgroup tuple: host name, user name and domain (if one is set).
-Historically, sudo only matched the user name and domain for netgroups used in a User List and only matched the host name and domain for netgroups used in a Host_List.
-This flag is off by default.
-If set, all commands run via sudo will behave as if the NOEXEC tag has been set, noexec unless overridden by an EXEC tag.
-See the description of EXEC and NOEXEC above as well as the Preventing shell escapes section at the end of this manual.
-This flag is off by default. pam_session On systems that use PAM for authentication, sudo will create a new PAM session for the command to be run in.
-Disabling pam_session may be needed on older PAM implementations or on operating systems where opening a PAM session changes the utmp or wtmp files.
-If PAM session support is disabled, resource limits may not be updated for the command being run.
-If pam session, pam setcred, and use pty are disabled and I/O logging has not been configured, sudo will execute the command directly instead of running it as a child process.
-This flag is on by default.
-This setting is only supported by version 1.8.7 or higher.
-On systems that use PAM for authentication, sudo will attempt to establish pam setcred credentials for the target user by default, if supported by the underlying authentication system.
+On such systems it may be faster to use the match_group avoid resolving the user's group IDs to group names.
+In this case, s look up any group name listed in the sudoers file and use the group the group name when determining whether the user is a member of sudoers must ID instead of Note that if match_group_by_gid is enabled, group database lookup sudoers will be keyed by group name as opposed to group ID.
+On there are multiple sources for the group database, it is possible to ha group names or group IDs in the local / etc/group file and the remote database.
+On such systems, enabling or disabling match_group_by used to choose whether group database queries are performed by na ID (disabled), which may aid in working around group entry conflic systems where ave conflicting e group gid can be ame (enabled) or The match_group_by_gid flag has no effect when sudoers data is so This flag is off by default. tored in LDAP.
+This setting is only supported by version 1.8.18 or higher. netgroup_tuple If set, netgroup lookups will be performed using the full netgroup to user name and domain (if one is set).
+Historically, sudo only match name and domain for netgroups used in a User_List and only match name and domain for netgroups used in a Host_List.
+This flag is op hed the user ned the host noexec If set, all commands run via sudo will behave as if the NOEXEC ta unless overridden by an EXEC tag.
+See the description of EXEC as above as well as the Preventing shell escapes section at the end of the This flag is off by default. nd NOEXEC pam_session On systems that use PAM for authentication, sudo will create a new for the command to be run in.
+Disabling pam_session may be need PAM implementations or on operating systems where opening a PA changes the utmp or wtmp files.
+If PAM session support is disable limits may not be updated for the command being run.
+If pam_sess pam_setcred , and use_pty are disabled and I/O logging has not been sudo will execute the command directly instead of running it as a c This flag is on by default. led on older AM session d, resource sion , n configured, This setting is only supported by version 1.8.7 or higher. pam_setcred On systems that use PAM for authentication, sudo will attempt to e establish credentials for the target user by default, if supported by the underlying authentication system.
 One example of a credential is a Kerberos ticket.
-If pam_session, pam_setcred, and use_pty are disabled and I/O logging has not been configured, sudo will execute the command directly instead of running it as a child process.
+If pam\session, pam\setcred, and use\pty are disabled and I/O logging has not been configured, sudo will execute the command directly instead of running it as a child process.
 This flag is on by default.